 At St Mark's College, our students and parents are dominantly of one faith and culture, that being Coptic Orthodox and Egyptian / Sudanese.
 Therefore, our IIU project hopes to widen our students, parents as well as the wider local community, about the wealth of benefits which the diversity of faiths and cultures within our nation have to offer.

-HEART is central to our PC Program and is its core.
 IIU underlies the HEART Principles.